Why Choose Metcalf for DUI Defense in Tampa?

 - Taking steps to mitigate the consequences of a potential conviction.

-How Can I Get Out of a DUI?
+How Can I Get Out of a DUI in Tampa?

 Getting out of a DUI requires the prosecutor to drop the charges or the judge to dismiss the case.
 In either situation, the charges do not move forward.

-A DWI attorney can explain the various methods of pursuing a dismissal in your DUI case.
+A DUI lawyer in Tampa can explain the various methods of pursuing a dismissal in your DUI case.
 Certain defense strategies can lead a judge to dismiss the case.
 For example, through a motion to dismiss, we may establish prior to trial that there is insufficient evidence to prove you committed the offense beyond a reasonable doubt.

 We may use one or more defenses to establish that the judge or jury cannot find you guilty of a DUI beyond a reasonable doubt.
-In other words, we will use one or several defenses to raise doubt.
+In other words, our criminal defense lawyer in Tampa will use one or several defenses to raise doubt.

-If you elect to have a jury trial, then your drunk driving lawyer will analyze juror demographics, sympathies, and biases.
-A thorough understanding of the attitudes and believes of the potential jurors is essential in determining the best possible defense strategy during a jury trial.
+If you elect to have a jury trial, then your Tampa drunk driving lawyer will analyze juror demographics, sympathies, and biases.
+A thorough understanding of the attitudes and beliefs of the potential jurors is essential in determining the best possible defense strategy during a jury trial.

 Insufficient Evidence You Were Impaired: